-I add some descriptions to make it as clear as possible: For Eq.
-(19) I added a citation in which the same method was used to find the initial matched Twiss parameters.
-At the end of Sec.
-III I added ‘…using the density value and its derivative at z = 0.
-They are different for two reasons: 1.
-They are the initial matched Twiss parameters for different plasma density profile (Fig 3(a) and Fig 3(b)).
-2. They are obtained using different methods.
+Answer: The difference is that the values in Eq.
+19 are the matched values at the entrance of the full profile while the values at the end of Sec.
+III are the values at the entrance of the truncated (adiabatic) profile.
+We have clarified this in the text.

 The issue discussed in Sec.
 V was already discussed in Bruhwiler et al., PoP 10, 2022 (2003).
 It is surprising that the authors did not acknowledge this work.
 Increasing the initial beam emittance (from 3 mm mrad to 20 mm mrad) to suppress the emittance growth is not really an elegant solution since now, even though the emittance growth is suppressed, the quality of the bunch is intrinsically bad from the start.

-I am really sorry that I did not cite this paper.
-When I wrote my paper, I just wanted to show some of my simulation results for FACET-II.
-I had no idea that some similar work had been done before.
-This is my first time to submit a paper and I don’t have a lot of experience.
-I will read this paper carefully and cite it properly.

-I admit that increasing the initial emittance of the beam is not an elegant solution to this problem, or not even a solution: It is just a way to get around the problem of large emittance growth.
-I simply wanted to show it in the paper because this is the result I got from the simulation.

-Both referees are concerned about this ‘increase the initial emittance to 20um’ part.
-Need to discuss with Weiming.
-How should I deal with it?
+Answer: We are familiar with the work of Bruhwiler et al., but to our knowledge the issue discussed in Sec.
+V, i.e., that the density profile will change due to specific parameters chosen at FACET II leading to emittance growth, were not discussed.
+The parameters used in experiments in PWFA have changed substantially since this earlier work.
+However, we have now included a reference to Bruhwiler et al. when plasma formation due to self-ionization is first mentioned.

 The list of references in this paper is very FACET/UCLA-centric, this degree of self-referentiality is a bit disconcerting.
 At a very minimum, the authors should add “Bruhwiler et al., PoP 10, 2022 (2003)” to the list of references.
 The problem of emittance preservation/degradation when a beam is injected or extracted from a plasma stage has been analyzed by several groups and this effort, I think, should be acknowledged.
 A list of possible relevant references should include Mehrling et al., PRSTAB 15, 111303 (2012); I. Dornmair et al., PRSTAB 18, 041302 (2015); P. Antici et al., J. Appl.
 Phys.
 112, 044902 (2012); M. Migliorati et al., Phys.
 Rev. ST Accel.
 Beams 16, 011302 (2013).
 In addition, the authors should/could acknowledge related work in the contest of conventional accelerators (e.g., check the reference list in Ref.
 7).

-I am really sorry for not citing these papers properly.
-I guess the main reason is that when I did this research, I mainly discussed with the people in my group and read their papers, and I did not even know the existence of Migliorati’s paper.
-I will read all the papers you mentioned carefully, and then do a thorough research of what other groups did before.
-I apologize for not acknowledging these related work and I promise I will fix it.
+Answer: We have included these references.

 The language and text should be revised removing typos (e.g., there are two typos in the abstract) and improving the form of the English language (e.g., the title does not read particularly well) is strongly encouraged.